 In February 2009, Kelso started a new online forum.
 Called “White News Now,” it aims to create an environment free of the infighting that has characterized similar websites and groups.
 In July 2010, White News Now’s forum was the second most popular white supremacist forum, behind Stormfront, according to Alexa, which ranks the popularity of websites and forums.

-By January 2010, Kelso had joined the American Third Position (A3P), a white supremacist political party.
+Kelso had joined the American Third Position (A3P), a white supremacist political party that changed its name in 2013 to American Freedom Party (AFP).
 Kelso describes himself as executive assistant to the party chairman.
 In April 2010, Kelso attended an A3P invitation-only event held at the Institute for Historical Review’s offices.
 He later suggested that Don Wassall, a longtime activist in the racist Council of Conservative Citizens, would be a good A3P director, leading the group to put Wassall in that position in May 2010.
 In July 2010, Kelso claimed that he did some work every day for the A3P.
 He described A3P with the same word he used to describe himself: as a “bridge” between the white supremacist movement and more mainstream conservative groups.

 In the Spring of 2010, Kelso married a woman, Linda Falla, who posted as “Sigrid” and served as a senior moderator of White News Now.
 The couple share the same racist views.
 Kelso’s wife has posted statements on White News Now such as, “blacks hate most things that they can't relate to, even on the most basic level” and “Jews have always been extortionists, since the dawn of time.”
 In a July 2010 interview with another prominent racist, Kelso reflected on the perks of a white nationalist marriage saying: “a white patriot marriage has this entire additional layer which gives resilience to the marriage … the wife isn’t looking at the husband like a cash cow, she’s looking at him going, you know, he’s got great genes.”